Customer Success Story

 The transformation programme has been game-changing for Norwood and has put them in a far more stable position for the future.
 Alongside the technical transformation, we have supported Norwood with the cultural change programme and training necessary to embed so many new systems and ways of working for their people.

-The programme has resulted in increased productivity and collaboration across the organisation; a far more secure and resilient infrastructure; and tangible savings that go straight to helping more people across England.
+The programme has resulted in increased productivity, security and collaboration across the organisation; simple tasks of sharing documents and version control has significantly reduced administration issues and a far more secure and resilient infrastructure; and tangible savings that go straight to helping more people across England.

 Their new, fully managed SD-WAN is not only 30% cheaper than their previous solution, but has also greatly improved their bandwidth.
 Their new Azure private cloud is patched, secure, resilient and has reduced their CO2 footprint by over 50%.